TheDataDean/google-data-analytics-professional-capstone/README.md

 >This was a valuable learning experience showing me that I should wrap my excel formulas in an IFERROR() and that I must learn more about how to use macros effectively

+Having rectified this error I moved realized that continuing to follow Google's instructions would not be feasible for me as the dataset was too large for Excel to handle on my machine without substantial wait times for each operation, so I decided to move to SQL since I am currenty more confident using SQL for analysis than either R or Tableau which are the other technologies covered in the Google course.
+Python might have worked better for me but I wated to stick with technologies covered in the course.
+In hindsight it would have been easier to use the same technology for as much of the project as possible rather than doing part in excel and part elsewhere, but I am glad I at least opened the files and got to know the data in excel as a first step.

 ### Processing in Bigquery Using SQL

+Processing the data in SQL required me to learn a lot more about Google Cloud Platform.
+This is because many of the files were too large to upload directly to Bigquery so I needed to be host them on GCP first and then imported to Bigquery.
+This was a great learning experience for me as I had not used anything within GCP outside of Bigquery itself before this.

-First I joined the 12 tables into one.
+Once all the data was imported into my project within Bigquery I first joined the 12 tables into one.
 Within this query I also changed the day_of_week column to display "MON", "TUE" etc. rather than numerical values and created a new 'month' column.
+If I was to do this again I would have just created this column using SQL in the beginning.

 [View my first SQL query here.](https://github.com/TheDataDean/google-data-analytics-professional-capstone/blob/main/join.sql)